codersMom/angular100-labs-2020-06-22/Ch01-Overview/1vs-code/README.md

 9. When a markdown file is the active file, there is a button that automatically opens Preview in the split pane.
 ![Preview button](screenshots/preview-button.png)

         Most everything in VS Code has a hover effect.
-If you forget what anything does, just hover over it.
+If you forget what anything does, try hovering as most items have tool tips.

-    **OPENING FROM EXPLORER**
+    **OPENING FROM EXPLORER PANE**
 1. In VS Code, from the Explorer Pane, you can find the markdown file of interest, right click and choose **Open Preview**.
 Try this now with this README.md as shown.
 ![Open In Preview](screenshots/open-preview.png)